 Whatever your reason for seeking travel and tourism copywriters, it would be worth giving me a call or emailing.
 As well as being an experienced travel copywriter and travel article writert, I'm also an experienced independent traveller.
-Here are just a few of the travel destinations I've visited independently:
+Here are just a few of the travel destinations I've visited:

-Experience visiting these destinations, in many cases several times in recent years, also gives me plenty of material (including original photography) for my monthly Travel & Holidays columns in Gloucestershire's The Local Answer magazine, with a circulation of 200,000:
+Experience visiting these destinations, in many cases several times in recent years, also gives me plenty of material (including original photography) for my monthly Travel & Holidays columns in Gloucestershire's The Local Answer magazine, with a circulation approaching 200,000 copies.